Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## The ROS side

-> Note: This project was built using the ROS Melodic distro, and Python 2.
+> Note: This project was built using the ROS Melodic distro and Python 2.

 1. The provided files require the following packages to be installed; run the following if the packages are not already present: